Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

           azure_deployment_id: "$(uri_captures.azure_instance)"
 ```

-Now the user can set the SDK endpoint to `http://localhost:8000/azure`.
+Now you can set the SDK endpoint to `http://localhost:8000/azure`.
 When the Azure instance parameter is
-set to `"my-gpt-3-5"`, the Python SDK produces the URL (`http://localhost:8000/openai/deployments/my-gpt-3-5/chat/completions`) and
+set to `"my-gpt-3-5"`, the Python SDK produces the URL `http://localhost:8000/openai/deployments/my-gpt-3-5/chat/completions` and
 is directed to the respective Azure deployment ID and model.

 ### Use an unsupported model

-{{site.base_gateway}} can perform a **best-effort** to support models that are not programmed with to/from format transformers or are untested.
+{{site.base_gateway}} can perform a **best-effort** to support models that are not programmed with to/from format transformers, or are untested.

+{:.important}
-These will be unsupported use-cases, but may work depending on your setup.
+> **Caution**: The following use cases are unsupported, but may work depending on your setup.
+> Use at your own discretion.

-For these, you must use the `preserve` "route_type" mode.
+For the following examples, you must set the `route_type` to `preserve` mode.

 For example, you could use the Whisper-2 audio transcription model with a route: